A Lion in the House

 A Lion in the House is a 2006 American documentary film directed by Steven Bognar and Julia Reichert that explores the impact of childhood cancer on five different families throughout the span of six years in Ohio.
-The 225-minute long documentary, which took eight years to complete, follows the lives of cancer patients Justin Ashcraft, Al Fields, Alexandra Lougheed, Jen Moones, and Timothy Woods as they are treated at the Cincinnati Children's Hospital Medical Center.
+The 225-minute long documentary, which took eight years to complete, follows the lives of cancer patients Justin Ashcraft, Al Fields, Alexandra Lougheed, Jen Moone, and Timothy Woods as they are treated at the Cincinnati Children's Hospital Medical Center.

 The film premiered in January 2006 at the Sundance Festival and was broadcast on PBS in two segments on June 21 and June 22, 2006.
 The film has earned numerous awards and promoted pediatric cancer awareness.

 Development

 In early 1997, Julia Reichert received a call from Dr. Robert Arceci, the former chief of the Hematology and Oncology Department at the Cincinnati Children's Hospital Medical Center.
 Arceci was searching for filmmakers who would be willing to film a long-term documentary about children and their families coping with cancer.
 Reichert was initially hesitant about this proposal seeing as how, unbeknownst Arceci at the time, Reichert's seventeen-year-old daughter had experienced lymphoma cancer in 1996.
 Reichert and Bognar ultimately agreed to take on the responsibility of filming and editing the documentary.

 The title of the documentary stems from an Isak Dinesen quote: "You know you are truly alive when you are living among lions."
 Reichert intended for the "lion" in this quote to represent cancer and to further show how "incredibly alert and fiercely protective" parents can be when their child faces a life-threatening disease.

 In July 1997, Reichert and Bognar finally begin filming the documentary with Sony VX-1000 cameras.
 They were given wide access to film in the hospital's Hematology/Oncology department.
 Originally, Bognar and Reichert began filming the lives of eight families.
 This number eventually narrowed down to five once Bognar and Reichert began to connect especially with the Ashcrafts, the Fields, the Lougheeds, the Moones, and the Woods families.